 I'm a passionate web developer and systems architect living in Stockholm, Sweden.
-I work as an independent consultant specializing in .NET, EPiServer's products and search engine based solutions.
+I work as CTO for a large media site and enjoy developing with all technologies, especially .NET, Node.js, and ElasticSearch.
 Read more

 Tutorials, notes and musings of developer and consultant

 from a life in EPiServer and web development projects

 Ranging from improving one of the most well visited sites in Sweden to challenges in the "Big Data" space, and from working with iOS and Android apps to architecting a channel independent platform.
 Why I gave up freelancing and joined Expressen.

 How to answer questions such as "average number of orders per customer during November?" that would be easy using GROUP BY in a relational database isn't always obvious when using ElasticSearch.
 Here's one solution, using child documents.